Tur\'an Number of Subdivisions of Multipartite Graphs: Introduction

+Conlon and Lee~\cite{conlon2021extremal} also proved a similar result for the subdivision of the bipartite graph $K_{s,t}$, showing that the Tur\'an exponent of the subdivision of $K_{s,t}$ is not greater than $3/2-1/12s$.
+In particular, since the Tur\'an exponent of $K_{s,t}$ is $2-1/s$ if $t$ is sufficiently large (see~\cite{kollar1996norm,kHovari1954problem,bukh2021extremal}), Subdivision Conjecture suggests that $3/2-1/2s$ should be the correct exponent of $K_{s,t}^{\text{sub}}$.
+After a few months, Conlon, Janzer and Lee~\cite{conlon2021more} obtained the following result.

-Influenced by the subdivision conjecture, Conlon, Lee and Janzer in~\cite{conlon2021more} obtained the following result. \begin{theorem} For any integers $2 \leq s\leq t$, $\text{ex}(n,K_{s,t}^{\text{sub}})=O(n^{3/2-1/{2s}})$. \end{theorem} When $t$ is sufficiently large, one can combine the recently developed random polynomial method of Bukh and Conlon to see the exponent indeed gives the correct order (see~\cite{bukh2015random},~\cite{Conlon2019graphs} and~\cite{bukh2018rational}).
+\begin{theorem}[Conlon, Janzer and Lee~\cite{conlon2021more}] For any integers $2 \leq s\leq t$, \end{theorem} When $t$ is sufficiently large, one can combine the recently developed random polynomial method of Bukh and Conlon~\cite{bukh2015random} to show that the exponent indeed provide the correct order (see~\cite{bukh2015random, bukh2021extremal, bukh2018rational, Conlon2019graphs}).
 More precisely, for any integer $s$ and for any $t$ sufficiently large depending on $s$,

+In recent years, there has been a great deal of interest in bounding the extremal numbers of subdivisions of other bipartite graphs, see for example \cite{janzer2020extremal,janzer2021extremal,jiang2020turan,jiang2023many,sudakov2020turan}.
+Nevertheless, a proof of the Subdivision Conjecture still seems far away, and it is therefore natural to study the 1-subdivision of non-bipartite graphs in order to develop a more comprehensive theory.
+Janzer~\cite{janzer2018improved} obtained some bounds for a particular class of non-bipartite graphs (see below), but the current situation is still very unsatisfactory, and there is still no conjecture for non-bipartite $H$ analogous to the one introduced by Kang, Kim and Liu~\cite{kang2021rational}.

-These papers inspired many works in this direction in recent years.
-However, the current situation is still very unsatisfactory.
-For example, if the graph $H$ itself is not bipartite, then there still exists no conjecture similar to that of Kang, Kim and Liu.
-In other words, in general, if the chromatic number of $H$ is $k\geq 3$, although its Tur\'an number is of order $\Theta(n^2)$, there is no theory to even predict the Tur\'an number for its $1$-subdivision graph $H^{\text{sub}}$, with a single exceptional case of the complete graph $K_k$, for which~(\ref{complete_janzer}) provides an upper bound.
-In this paper, we contribute to this topic by initiating the study of the extremal number for the $1$-subdivisions of non-bipartite (and non-complete) graphs.
+In other words, in general, if the chromatic number of $H$ is $k\geq 3$, although its Tur\'an number is of order $\Theta(n^2)$, there is no theoretical prediction available for the Tur\'an number of its $1$-subdivision graph $H^{\text{sub}}$, with a single exceptional case of the complete graph $K_k$, for which~(\ref{complete_janzer}) provides a potentially sharp upper bound.
+Here we contribute to this topic by studying the extremal number of the $1$-subdivisions of non-bipartite (and non-complete) graphs.